l3wk3m/studio-booker/README.md

 When I engage with any piece of content (such as about us, services, or blog posts)
 Then the text should feel like a conversation with a friend, using casual language, jokes, or puns where appropriate, making the reading experience enjoyable and relaxed

-#### Epic 5 - Employee workshop news feed
+#### Epic 5 - Developing User Testimonial functionality

-As a site user (employee) I can access the employee workshop news feed so that I can stay informed about workshops and learn from my colleagues' experiences
+As a site user (employee) I can access the user testimonials section so that I can stay informed about workshops and learn from my colleagues' experiences

 **User Story - Submitting workshop stories**